jaysylvester/citizen/README.md

 ## Benefits

 - High performance and stability
+- Convention over configuration, but still flexible
 - Zero-configuration server-side routing with SEO-friendly URLs
 - Server-side session management
-- Caching for routes, individual controllers, objects, and static files
+- Caching for requests, controller actions, objects, and static files
 - Simple directives for managing cookies, sessions, redirects, caches, and more
 - Powerful code reuse options via controller-based includes and chaining
-- HTML, JSON, and JSONP served from the same pattern
+- HTML, JSON, JSONP, and plain text served from the same pattern
-- `async await` support
 - ES module and Node (CommonJS) module support
 - Hot module reloading in development mode
-- Support for many template engines with [consolidate](https://github.com/tj/consolidate.js)
+- View rendering using template literals or any engine supported by [consolidate](https://github.com/tj/consolidate.js)
 - Few direct dependencies

 Have questions, suggestions, or need help?
 Want to contribute?
 [Get in touch](https://jaysylvester.com/contact).
 Pull requests are welcome.

-## Is it production-ready?
+## Is it production ready?

 I use citizen on [my personal site](https://jaysylvester.com) and [originaltrilogy.com](https://originaltrilogy.com).
-OT.com gets a moderate amount of traffic (between 300K and 400K page views per month) and runs for months on end on a $20 cloud hosting plan without the app/process crashing.
+OT.com handles a moderate amount of traffic (at least a couple hundred thousand views each month) on a $30 cloud hosting plan running a single instance of citizen, where the app/process runs for months at a time without crashing.
 It's very stable.

 ## Quick Start

-These commands will create a new directory for your web app, install citizen, use its scaffolding utility to create the app's skeleton, and start citizen with the web server listening on port 8080 (citizen defaults to port 80, but it's often in use already, so change it to whatever you want):
+These commands will create a new directory for your web app, install citizen, use its scaffolding utility to create the app's skeleton, and start citizen with the web server on port 3000:

     $ mkdir myapp && cd myapp
     $ npm install citizen
-    $ node node_modules/citizen/util/scaffold skeleton -n 8080
+    $ node node_modules/citizen/util/scaffold skeleton
     $ node app/start.js

 If everything went well, you'll see confirmation in the console that the web server is running.
-Go to http://127.0.0.1:8080 in your browser and you'll see a bare index template.
+Go to http://127.0.0.1:3000 in your browser and you'll see a bare index template.

-citizen installs [Handlebars](http://handlebarsjs.com) as its default template engine, but you can install any template engine supported by [consolidate.js](https://github.com/tj/consolidate.js), update the [config template settings](#config-settings), and modify the default view templates accordingly.
+citizen uses template literals as its default template engine, but you can install [consolidate.js](https://github.com/tj/consolidate.js), update the [template config](#config-settings), and modify the default view templates accordingly.

 For configuration options, see [Configuration](#configuration).
 For more utilities to help you get started, see [Utilities](#utilities).

 ### Demo App